 So, what did we learn from all of this?

 - It is generally frowned upon by the Mounties for a bear to climb into a hot tub or swat hot tubbers in the melon.

 - Hot tubs smell like ants in-utero to bears.
 (They don’t, I know my larvae.)

 - Everybody loves hot tubs!
 Including bears and cavemen.

-Let us remember it is not frowned upon for you to hang out in a hot tub without bears.
+Let us remember it is not frowned upon for you, a human person, to hang out in a hot tub without bears.
 However, if you live in Whistler, BC, it is probably better not to eat triple pastrami sandwiches or ants in your outdoor hot tub, if you’re concerned about sharing your spa with bears that is.

 Sidenote: Apparently bear stories are so common in Canada that they publish them together as one story.The remainder of this headline reads: “…young bear disrupts ‘Day Out with Thomas’ in Squamish.”
 The story describes how a young bear just wanted to ride the train (sort of).
 I’m not normally one to anthropomorphize but, dang, these British Columbia bears are making it difficult.

-The next story included has this headline: “Man recovering after swerving to miss a bear.”
+The next story in this BC newspaper included has this headline: “Man recovering after swerving to miss a bear.”
 Apparently bears are basically a huge menace to society in Whistler.
 Good thing they have Mounties.